Nuchal translucency test

 Nuchal translucency screening; NT; Nuchal fold test; Nuchal fold scan; Prenatal genetic screening

 Your health care provider will use ultrasound

-to measure the thickness at the back of the baby's neck.
-All babies have some fluid at the back of their neck, but in Down syndrome there is more fluid than normal.
+to measure the nuchal fold.
+All unborn babies have some fluid at the back of their neck.
+In a baby with Down syndrome or other genetic disorders, there is more fluid than normal.
 This makes the space look thicker.